robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-do-pupils-learn.md

 caption: "Year 1"
 ---

-In this module you'll explore the findings and evidence gathered during studies of how pupils learn, and the related implications for teaching.
+In this module you’ll explore the findings and evidence gathered during studies of how pupils learn, and the related implications for teaching.

 ## Introduction to the module

-Go through the module introduction to see what you'll be learning.
+Go through the module introduction to see what you’ll be learning.

 Duration: 10 minutes.